Shalafi01/c-SystemV-Tris/README.md

-# c-SystemV-Tris: Tris game with Shared Memory and Semaphores
+# Tris with Shared Memory and Semaphores

 ## Description
 **SystemV-Tris** is a terminal-based implementation of the classic **Tic-Tac-Toe** game (also known as "Tris"), built in C using **System V IPC mechanisms**.
 It supports two human players competing in real time on Unix/Linux systems.
 The server manages shared memory, semaphores, and process communication, while the clients handle user interaction and rendering of the game board.